Quasi-linear theory of perpendicular ion heating by critically balanced turbulence: Introduction

-represents the energy within $\rhoi$-scale fluctuations and controls the strength of the heating.
-The exponential suppression is a result of the conservation of the magnetic moment of the ions in small-amplitude turbulence.
+is a measure of the amplitude of $\rhoi$-scale velocity fluctuations and controls the strength of the heating.
+The exponential suppression captures the conservation of the magnetic moment of the ions in small-amplitude turbulence.
 In addition to stochastic heating, a second mechanism capable of transferring energy to ions is cyclotron-resonant heating with waves \citep{Hollweg2002-dw,Chandran2010-ny,Isenberg2011-wt,Isenberg2019-oy}.
 As described by quasi-linear theory \citep{Kennel1966-rx,Stix1992-bo,Schlickeiser1993-if} this occurs when the waves' Doppler-shifted frequencies are resonant with $\ion{\Omega}$, enabling a transfer of energy from waves to particles via strong ion-wave interactions and leading to ion heating.
-Although these mechanisms are generally considered separate, the distinction between stochastic and cyclotron-resonant heating is not always clear: in critically balanced turbulence, the frequency of turbulent fluctuations that cause stochastic heating can reach frequencies near $\Omegai$ (similarly to cyclotron-resonant heating), despite its usual association with low-frequency turbulence \citep{Cerri2021-xo,Johnston2025-ss}.
+The boundary between stochastic and cyclotron-resonant heating is not always clear: in critically balanced turbulence, the frequency of turbulent fluctuations that cause stochastic heating can reach frequencies near $\Omegai$ (similarly to cyclotron-resonant heating), despite its usual association with low-frequency turbulence \citep{Cerri2021-xo,Johnston2025-ss}.

-In this paper, we use the framework of quasi-linear theory to analytically calculate the perpendicular heating rate of ions interacting with a model wavevector-frequency spectrum of critically balanced RMHD turbulence that captures the dependence of the turbulence on imbalance.
+In this paper, we use the framework of quasi-linear theory to calculate analytically the perpendicular heating rate of ions interacting with a model wavevector-frequency spectrum of critically balanced RMHD turbulence that captures the dependence of the turbulence on imbalance.
 In the balanced case, strong nonlinear interactions between $\zpm$ fluctuations broaden the spectrum in frequency, while in the fully imbalanced limit the spectrum becomes sharply peaked along the dispersion relation of Alfvénic fluctuations.
 This change in the behaviour of the spectrum shifts the heating mechanism from a stochastic-heating-like process in the balanced case---corresponding to interactions with random fluctuations across a wide range of frequencies---to a cyclotron-resonant-like process in the imbalanced case, where the sharply-peaked frequency spectrum enables resonant ion-wave interactions.
 Regardless of the level of imbalance and corresponding heating mechanism, we derive that this heating rate has the generic form

 where $F(\stocfracth;\crosshel)$ is an imbalance-dependent suppression factor that goes to zero as $\stocfracth\to 0$.
 In the case of balanced turbulence, we show analytically that this suppression factor closely resembles the empirical exponential factor in \eqref{eq:SHRate}, capturing the key ideas of the empirical stochastic heating model while extending its applicability to general levels of imbalance.